TVNZ's top news spot: Ditch Simon Dallow, time for a new face at 6pm, asks Bill Ralston?

 "It's a brave act to suddenly change the way the news looks, simply because you can shake people loose ... to mess around with it too much would make me nervous if I was doing it."

-Asked whether TVNZ could have been grooming Q&A presenter Jack Tame for the role the past few years, Ralston said "oh yeah and justifiably so, too".
+Asked whether TVNZ could have been grooming Q + A presenter Jack Tame for the role the past few years, Ralston said "oh yeah and justifiably so, too".

 However, he wouldn't be pressed on whether a man or a woman would be the network's preferred option.